jwmurraycmu/microsoft-365-docs/microsoft-365/managed-desktop/service-description/DeviceRegistration.md

   ```
 >Failure to change any the sample data will result in your registration being rejected.

+>[!TIP
+>If you're working with a brand new device, you can obtain the hardware hash without going through the whole out-of-box experience by following these steps:

+1. On a different device, insert a USB drive.
+2. Start a PowerShell prompt with administrator privileges.
+3. Run `Save-Script -Name Get-WindowsAutoPilotInfo -Path <pathToUsbDrive>`
+4. Turn on the target device, but do not go through the out-of-box experience.
+If you do proceed with the experience, you'll have to reset or re-image the device to register it later.
+5. Insert the USB drive, and then press SHIFT + F10.
+7. Enter *powershell* to start a PowerShell prompt.
+8. Run `cd <pathToUsbDrive>`
+9. Run `Set-ExecutionPolicy -ExecutionPolicy Unrestricted`
+10. Run `.\Get-WindowsAutoPilotInfo -OutputFile <path>\hardwarehash.csv`
+11. Run `shutdown -s -t 0`

+Do not power on the target device again until registration in MMD is complete.

+{so MMD somehow knows where to grab that hardwarehash.csv file?
+Or do you have to somehow transfer that info in the main .csv file that has the other stuff like device name?}

 [//]: # (do the devices themselves need any kind of prep or settings?
 Firewall things?
 Diag data turned on?
 Or do they only need to be powered on and on the network?
 Any other network settings, domain, NAT, or whatever?)
 [//]: # (Nope!
 We make it easy.)

-## Register devices by by using the Admin Center
+## Register devices by using the Admin Center

-From the MMD Admin Portal [aka.ms/mmdportal LINK], select Devices in the left navigation.
+From the MMD Admin Portal [aka.ms/mmdportal LINK], select **Devices** in the left navigation pane.
 Select **+ Register devices**; the fly-in opens:

 {screenshot to reassure user they're in the right place}